catalyst/l3overlay/README.md

 The name of the network namespace to move the outer interface into.
 The network namespace must already exist before the overlay is created.

-This can be used to connect to another overlay, but `l3overlayd` does not yet enforce any dependency ordering.
-However, overlay configuration files are started in alphabetical order, and stopped in reverse order of starting, so in the mean time, that can be used for ordering.

-To link overlays, define `outer-namespace` in the overlay that starts **LAST**, and specify the value to be the name of the overlay that starts **FIRST**.
+This option can also be used to connect two overlays together, via the static veth pair.
+To link overlays this way, define `outer-namespace` in just one of the overlays.
+The overlay which the static veth is defined in will get the inner interface, and the overlay specified in `outer-namespace` will get the outer interface.